If you’re building a commercial playground, what goes under your playground equipment can be just as important as the equipment itself.

 Unitary surfacing material is a more fixed form of ground covering, such as rubber tiles or poured-in-place surfacing.
 This option is often considered beneficial because it accommodates children and guardians in wheelchairs as well as those who are fully able to get around easily.
 It also does not move around like loose fill.

 No Fault® Pour in Place surfacing is one option when it comes to unitary surfacing materials.
 No Fault® Pour in Place is made from rubber granules derived from EPDM/TPV and is covered by a layer of material made from polymer and recycled tires.
 Since it is poured in place at your playground, there are no seams or gaps.
 In addition, No Fault® Pour in Place offers several benefits:

 - It is designed to offer fall height protection for children.

-- It is flexible and can be used to create different designs and patterns, so your playground surface design can be used to designate different types of play areas.
+- It is flexible and can be used to create different designs and patterns, so your outdoor or indoor playground surfacing design can be used to designate different types of play areas.

 - It is backed by warranty.

 - It offers a seamless surface to reduce the risk of trip-and-fall and slip-and-fall injuries.

 - It can be used for indoor and outdoor playgrounds.